 What is the benefit of snow, ice and sleet?

 If you were a farmer on the field, you’d love the ice.
 It melts very gradually and gives the field a good drink of water.
-And in the Spring you’ll have a good crop as a result.
-So, משליח קרחו – “He throws down His ice,” כפיתים – “like pieces of bread.”
-And don’t forget that.
+And in the spring you’ll have a good crop as a result.
+So, משליך קרחו – “He throws down His ice,” כפיתים – “like pieces of bread.”
+Don’t forget that.
 Ice is bread.
 No question about that.

 And in the city streets the snow is da’as Hashem.
 It’s there to remind you of the chesed Hashem of snow and bread and food.
-It’s beautiful and it can be a nuisance.
+It’s beautiful and yet it can be a nuisance.
 And that’s to remind you of the snow in the fields and mountains.
+Otherwise you’d forget all about it.
 When you see the snow, you are seeing the chesed Hashem of food.
 Yes, that’s a very important purpose of the snow in the city.
 So when you’re shoveling the snow or walking on the curb, don’t waste that opportunity.
-Look at the snow and remind yourself that Hashem is preparing the earth for the Spring and Summer.
+Look at the snow and remind yourself that Hashem is preparing the earth for the spring and summer.
 That’s what it’s there for.
 That’s what the snow in the city is for.

 TAPE # E-174 (February 1999)